ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 # Objective

-In this documentation, we will discuss a step-by-step approach to benchmark and size your MongoDB cluster based on the load and metrics of your current database.
-This includes estimating resource requirements, configuring your cluster, and comparing network performance to ensure a smooth and efficient migration.
-By following these guidelines, you can accurately transition from a traditional relational database to MongoDB while maintaining optimal performance and reliability.
+In this documentation, we will discuss a step-by-step approach to benchmark and size your MongoDB cluster based on a specific load.
+This includes estimating resource requirements, configuring your cluster, and comparing network performance.

 ## Step 1: Understanding Your Current Workload